tiian/lixa-docker/xta-java/README.md

 # xta-java: XA Transaction API for the Java language

-This image contains the libraries and the modules that are necessary to develop a Java application with the support of XTA.
+These images contain the libraries and the modules that are necessary to develop a Java application with the support of XTA.
 Two drivers are provided:
 MySQL and PostgreSQL.
+Three different images are provided:

+* xta-jdk: JDK as in OpenJDK official image + XTA + MySQL and PostgreSQL JDBC drivers
+* xta-jre: JRE as in OpenJDK official image + XTA + MySQL and PostgreSQL JDBC drivers
++ xta-jdk-maven: Maven and JDK as in Mave official image + XTA + MySQL and PostgreSQL JDBC drivers

-## How to use this image
+## How to use these images

 The basic usage of images xta-jdk and xta-jre is as a starting point to create derived images with an application inside.
 Below there are some examples that can be implemented using the base images.
 Multistage build is used to build Java programs with JDK, but execute them inside a JRE only container.

-## Example based on xta-jdk, xta-jre Docker images
+## An example based on xta-jdk, xta-jre Docker images

 First of all, clone *lixa-docker* repository locally: